Text Copied

-Bevywise MQTTRoute is a complete IoT Application Suite with an inbuilt MQTT Broker.
-It acts as a central MQTT server for MQTT messaging, that facilitate MQTT connections to collect data from edge devices / Internet of Things (IoT) devices, store them into any big data engines, and send data to the subscribing client.
+Bevywise MQTT Broker is a complete IoT Application Suite with an inbuilt MQTT Broker.
+It acts as a central MQTT server, that facilitates communication among MQTT-enabled edge devices / Internet of Things (IoT) devices and collects data that can be stored for data analytics and visualization.

-MQTTRoute uses Message Queuing Telemetry Transport (MQTT) protocol as its standard messaging protocol / communication protocol.
+CrystalMQ Broker uses Message Queuing Telemetry Transport (MQTT) protocol as its standard messaging protocol/communication protocol.
 MQTT works based on the publish-subscribe model.
-It provides you a fully extendable framework which helps you build powerful IoT / IIoT Application for any industrial use cases.
+It provides you a fully extendable framework which helps you build powerful IoT/IIoT Application for any industrial use cases.

 MQTT Versions Supported :